SynfiniDLT/daml-tokenization-toolkit/README.md

 has created a
 [`MinterBurner`](./models/issuer-onboarding/minter-burner-interface/src/Synfini/Interface/Onboarding/Issuer/MinterBurner/MinterBurner.daml)
 contract to delegate the ability to create the `Holding` to the issuer.
 After both the issuer and investor have selected their preferences, any of the settlers can click the execute button to perform the settlement.
+In this case, there is only one settler - the issuer - as they would need to check that they have received the off-ledger payment before the settlement should be executed.

 [Stablecoin onramp execute](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/369a245c-c9e6-4f08-abfc-925d4da06ced)

-Finally, the settled transaction and updated balance is visible to the investor:
+Finally, the settled transaction and updated balance are visible to the investor:

 [Stablecoin onramp complete](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/6f96bde4-e6d1-48b0-8717-b8fac5ade19c)